OpenDataDSL/documentation/docs/data/power-gas/_ENTSOE_GN_GENUNIT.md

 ### Schedule

-The vendor update file is collected and processed at 23:45 hours UTC on daily basis.
+The vendor update file is collected and processed at 23:45 hours GMT on daily basis.

 ### Data Id, Name and Profiles